 Many millions of people are affected by chronic pain conditions and have not been able to find relief from the care they are receiving, whether it be strong pain medications that carry side effects or surgeries that have not resolved their pain.
 Acupuncture has been shown to be an effective modality for reducing chronic pain.

-Shoulder pain, neck pain, back pain, arthritis pain and chronic headache pain can all be treated by acupuncture with significant improvements demonstrated over time.
+Shoulder pain, neck pain, heel pain, back pain, arthritis pain and chronic headache pain can all be treated by acupuncture with significant improvements demonstrated over time.

 Acupuncture and TCM for Pain and Depression

 Often pain and depression go hand in hand.
 Pain can arise from a traumatic experience that creates a double burden of mental and physical unease.
 Long periods of intense stress can put a stranglehold on the flow of qi through the meridians, further disrupting communications between the mind and body.
+Autoimmune disorders like fibromyalgia and lupus can cause chronic pain.
 In any case, pain that is severe and long-lasting can cause a person to feel helpless and hopeless.
 Acupuncture has been shown to help treat both the pain and the depression simultaneously.

 Acupuncture for Cancer Treatment Pain and Symptoms